AdelBeit/BN1GbC4qMh/README.md

 It's fully customized, artisan, fresh outta the oven JS, HTML, and CSS code.
 Uses Bootstrap, and jQuery.
 You can also find a hand crafted lightbox and a JS generator to generate a cars table based on JSON data, since it's a static website I never got to add a backend to allow uploading and adding new cars, so they have to be manually added to the JSON sheet.
 It's also 100% responsive with all device sizes.
 Give it a whirl!

-Later on, I decided to switch to Wix as I felt the overall look of the first verison was underwhelming, Wix just had better looking designs.
+Later on, I decided to switch to Wix as I felt the overall look of the first verison was underwhelming, Wix just had better color schemes.